 6 or 8 7 to 6

 Proposition bets are one-roll bets and have the biggest payoffs on the crap table.
 The stick person sets up these bets, so make all “Prop” bets with this dealer.
-“Horn, Horn High and Whirl” bets make it easy for players to make bets that combine four or five numbers at one time.
-For example a five-dollar “Horn High Eleven” has one dollar on the 2, 3, and 12 and two dollars on the eleven, if any of these numbers hit you win.
-Hardways (4, 6, 8 and 10) are popular prop bets.
-To win these bets the dice have to roll in pairs, two 2’s, two 3’s, two 4’s or two 5’s, if a seven or an “Easy Way” roll, these bets lose.
-Example a “Hard” four wins if a pair of 2’s, it loses if a seven or an “Easy” four (3 and a 1) roll.
+“Horn, Horn High, and Whirl” bets make it easy for players to make bets that combine four or five numbers at one time.
+For example, a five-dollar “Horn High Eleven” has one dollar on the 2, 3, and 12 and two dollars on the eleven, if any of these numbers hit you win.
+Hardways (4, 6, 8, and 10) are popular prop bets.
+To win these bets the dice have to roll in pairs, two 2’s, two 3’s, two 4’s, or two 5’s, if a seven or an “Easy Way” roll, these bets lose.
+For example, a “Hard” four wins if a pair of 2’s, it loses if a seven or an “Easy” four (3 and a 1) roll.
 Hardways always work unless called off.

 Any Seven 5 for 1

 3 and 11 16 for 1

 Must be 21 or older to play Craps.
 Gratuities are encouraged, never expected or demanded.
 Management and floor supervisors reserve the right to make decisions that are in the best interest of the game.
 Management decisions are final.
 Management reserves the right to alter or cancel rules, policies, and promotions at any time.